defold/doc/docs/en/tutorials/runner.md

 A *Script*
 : This acquires user input and reacts to that, makes the hero frog jump, animate and deal with collisions.

-Start by importing the body part images, then add them to a new atlas that we call "hero.atlas":
+Start by importing the body part images, then add them to a new atlas that we call *hero.atlas*:

 1. Create a new folder by right-clicking in the *Project Explorer* and selecting <kbd>New ▸ Folder</kbd>.
 Make sure to not select a folder before clicking or the new folder will be created inside the marked one.
-2. Create a new atlas file by right-clicking the "hero" folder and selecting <kbd>New ▸ Atlas File</kbd>.
-Name the file "hero.atlas".
+2. Create a new atlas file by right-clicking the *hero* folder and selecting <kbd>New ▸ Atlas File</kbd>.
+Name the file *hero.atlas*.
-3. Create a new subfolder "images" in the "hero" folder.
-Right-click the "hero" folder and select <kbd>New ▸ Folder</kbd>.
+3. Create a new subfolder *images* in the *hero* folder.
+Right-click the *hero* folder and select <kbd>New ▸ Folder</kbd>.
-4. Drag the bodypart images from the "hero-images" in the asset package to the "images" folder you just created in the *Project Explorer*.
+4. Drag the bodypart images from the *hero-images* folder in the asset package to the *images* folder you just created in the *Project Explorer*.
-5. Open "hero.atlas", right-click the root node in the *Outline* and select <kbd>Add Images</kbd>.
+5. Open *hero.atlas*, right-click the root node in the *Outline* and select <kbd>Add Images</kbd>.
 Mark all body part images and click *OK*.
 6. Save the atlas file.

 ![Hero atlas](images/runner/2/hero_atlas.png)

 We also need to import the Spine animation data and set up a *Spine Scene* for it:

-1. Drag the file "hero.json" (it is included in the asset package) to the "hero" folder in the *Project Explorer*.
+1. Drag the file *hero.json* (it is included in the asset package) to the *hero* folder in the *Project Explorer*.
 2. Create a *Spine Scene* file.
-Right-click the "hero" folder and select <kbd>New ▸ Spine Scene File</kbd>.
-Name the file "hero.spinescene".
+Right-click the *hero* folder and select <kbd>New ▸ Spine Scene File</kbd>.
+Name the file *hero.spinescene*.
 3. Double-click the new file to open and edit the *Spine Scene*.
-4. Set the *spine_json* property to the imported JSON file "hero.json".
+4. Set the *spine_json* property to the imported JSON file *hero.json*.
 Click the property, then click the file selector button *...* to open the resource browser.
-5. Set the *atlas* property to "hero.atlas".
+5. Set the *atlas* property to refer to the *hero.atlas* file.
 6. Save the file.

 ![Hero spinescene](images/runner/2/hero_spinescene.png)

 ::: sidenote
-The file "hero.json" has been exported in Spine JSON format.
+The file *hero.json* has been exported in Spine JSON format.
 You will need the Spine or Dragon Bones animation software to be able to create such files.
 If you want to use other animation software you can export your animations as sprite-sheets and use them as flip-book animations either from *Tile Source* or *Atlas* resources.
 See the manual on [Animation](/manuals/animation) for more information.
 :::

 ### Building the game object

 Now we can start constructing the hero gameobject:

-1. Create a new file "hero.go" (Right-click the "hero" folder and select <kbd>New ▸ Game Object File</kbd>.
+1. Create a new file *hero.go* (Right-click the *hero* folder and select <kbd>New ▸ Game Object File</kbd>.
 2. Open the game object file.
 3. Add a *Spine Model* component to it.
 (Right-click the root in the *Outline* and select <kbd>Add Component</kbd>, then select "Spine Model".)
-4. Set the *Spine Scene* property of the component to the file "hero.spinescene" that you just created and select "run_right" as the default animation (we'll fix animation properly later)
+4. Set the *Spine Scene* property of the component to the file *hero.spinescene* that you just created and select "run_right" as the default animation (we'll fix animation properly later)
 5. Save the file.

 ![Spinemodel properties](images/runner/2/spinemodel_properties.png)